Stress Awareness Month has been held every April, since 1992.

-I know from my own experience that stress can encourage you to procrastinate in which results in you being verging on the work you need to do.
+I know from my own experience that stress can encourage you to procrastinate in which results in you verging on the work you need to do.
 That caused more stress because you being to panic over the fact you don't have certain things done one time and it just affects your mental health in all sorts of ways.
-Therefore, it is very important to keep your stress levels down so I am going to list a my three best things that may help you keep your stress levels to a minimum.
+Therefore, it is very important to keep your stress levels down so I am going to list my three best pieces of advice that may help you keep your stress levels to a minimum.

 1. Make sure you are getting enough sleep.

 Mediation, if done regularly, can reduce your stress levels or even help prevent your stress levels from being elevated as it helps to ground you as well as helping you relax and be able to focus more on the tasks you have to do.
-I recommend that is you have time then you should try to meditate every morning or every other morning to help focus your mind so that you can think more realistically about the tasks you have to do instead of stressing out in which may cause you to not be able to see how you will do your tasks.
+You should try to meditate every morning or every other morning to help focus your mind so that you can think more realistically about the tasks you have to do .

 3. Making sure you have alone time.

-Sometimes constantly being in social environments, like being with friends/family, can elevate your stress levels as sometimes you may feel a pressure to enjoy or talk about the things your friends like.
+Sometimes constantly being in social environments, like being with friends/family, can elevate your stress levels.
+This is because you may feel a pressure to enjoy or talk about the things your friends like.
 If you struggle with social anxiety then social environments can be especially stressful.
 Therefore, I recommend that everyday you at least find thirty minutes in which you can be alone and just do something that you enjoy in peace.
 I find that taking the time to read a couple of pages of a book is extremely helpful as it lets you escape the real world for a little while.